apetros/sps-cut/content/courses/student-projects/EVs.md

 ---
-title: Impact of Electric Vehicles on a Distribution Grid
+title: Impact of Electric Vehicles on an Unbalanced Distribution Grid with Renewables
 linktitle: Electric Vehicles
 toc: true
 type: docs